zeroluck/docs/sources/admin-guide/gluu-server-operations/start-stop-chroot.md

 ### Starting Gluu Server chroot environment

-To start the Gluu Server chroot environment, use the command:
+To start the Gluu Server chroot environment, use the command (as root):

 `/etc/init.d/gluu-chroot start`